sovrynn/ecdo/1-ADHOC-EVIDENCE/frequency/README.md

 To see what info is in the repo on notable dates, run a grep search: `grep -nr 3700 --include="*.md" .`

+Sometimes the dates are just slightly off (ex: 3650).
+You'd have to be more thorough with grep to find those.

 ## TODO

 There's some data from Earth core/soil data showing evidence of past geomagnetic excursions.
 That would be good to investigate and put in here.